Important Dates for Cohort 11 (June 2021-June 2023)

 - June 19, 2021: ACESJU Cohort 11 begins

 College graduates who seek teaching and administrative placements in urban Catholic elementary and secondary schools.
 ACESJU is an ideal fit for recent college graduates.

 Teaching Fellows often pursue an M.S. in Education degree with Certification in Elementary (grades preK-4), Middle Years (grades 4-8), or Secondary with a Content Area (grades 7-12).

-We also welcome applicants who already possess a Level I certification and are interested in pursuing an additional certification (i.e., Reading Specialist, Special Education, English as a Second Language).
+We also welcome applicants who already possess a Level I certification and are interested in pursuing an additional certification (i.e., Reading Specialist, Special Education).
 Applicants will have the opportunity to list their teaching level preference on their application.